-- 1. Specific orders are needed from the medical provider regarding the use of the device in school.
-The orders must include the following: - a request from the medical provider that the student be allowed to use the device at school; - the diagnosis or reason the student needs the device; - a statement of how long the student will need the device; - the anticipated length of time the student is to be excused from PE, recess, or sports activities. - Is the student permitted to go to the playground unassisted and sit on a bench? - 2.
-Provider ordering the use of the medical assistive device must have instructed student on proper use of device before returning to school. - 3.
-Accommodations such as early classroom dismissal, assistance with books, assistance in the hallways between classes, classroom seating assignments will be assessed to determine need on an individual basis. - 4.
-Additional accommodations (medication, ice and elevation orders) may be implemented based on physician orders and parent permission. - 5.
-All students must have written confirmation from a medical provider to resume normal activities. - 6.
-Copies of the medical provider's note will be sent to the student's PE teacher and principal; the attendance office; and the athletic director, if applicable.
+A. Specific orders are needed from the medical provider regarding the use of the device in school.
+The orders must include the following:

+- A request from the medical provider that the student be allowed to use the device at school; - The diagnosis or reason the student needs the device; - A statement of how long the student will need the device; - The anticipated length of time the student is to be excused from PE, recess, or sports activities. - Is the student permitted to go to the playground unassisted and sit on a bench?

+B. Provider ordering the use of the medical assistive device must have instructed student on proper use of device before returning to school.

+C. Accommodations such as early classroom dismissal, assistance with books, assistance in the hallways between classes, classroom seating assignments will be assessed to determine need on an individual basis.

+D. Additional accommodations (medication, ice and elevation orders) may be implemented based on physician orders and parent permission.

+E. All students must have written confirmation from a medical provider to resume normal activities.

+F. Copies of the medical provider's note will be sent to the student's PE teacher and principal; the attendance office; and the athletic director, if applicable.

-Use of Medical Assistive Device At School
+Use of Medical Assistive Device at School

-Date:

-has been authorized to use

-(Student's Name) (Device)

-while at school due to He/She has received training in

-(Reason devic e is needed)

-the use of the device.
-It is anticipated that t he/she will require use of this device
+Date ha as been authorized to use (Student's Name) (Device) while at school due to(Reason device is needed) the use of the device.
+It is anticipated that he/she will require use of this device until (Date) To what extent may the student participate in gym?
+To what extent may the student participate in recess w vithout assistance?
+May the student use stairs including those used to boa rd the school bus?
+(Physician Signature) (Date) (Physician Printed Name) (Office Phone Number)

-until (Date)

-(Date)

-To what extent may the student participat e in gym?

-To what extent may the student participat e in recess without assistance?

-May the student use stairs including those e used to board the school bus?

-(Physician Signature) (Date)

-(Physician Printed Name) (Office Phone Number)